15 Top-Rated Day Trips from Athens

 For an enjoyable and educational visit to Epidaurus, try an organized excursion such as the Mycenae and Epidaurus Day Trip.
 This guided tour departing from Athens features a scenic drive along the Saronic Gulf and visits to the archaeological sites in Mycenae and Epidaurus, where a knowledgeable guide shares historical details that help bring the ancient ruins to life.

 9. The Monastery of Daphni

-The Monastery of Daphni is tucked away in a serene natural setting, about 10 kilometers from Athens city center.
+The Monastery of Daphni is tucked away in a serene natural setting, only about 10 kilometers from Athens city center.
 In ancient times, this location was the site of the Temple of Apollo, to whom the laurel (daphne) was sacred, explaining the origin of the monastery's name.
 The pagan shrine was converted to an early Christian monastery, which was replaced by the present monastery in 1080.

 Listed as a UNESCO World Heritage Site, the monastery is renowned for its gilded 11th-century mosaics adorning the church interior.
 The glittering sanctuary is considered one of the finest Byzantine churches in Greece, on par with the monasteries of Hosios Loukas near Delphi and Nea Moni of Chios.
 Next to the monastery's cloister is a pleasant courtyard.